ml-research/neumann/README.md

 In the second task, the agent needs to apply the learned programs to new situations to solve queries reasoning about non-observational scenes.

 ## How does it work?
-NEUMANN compiles *first-order logic* programs into a *graph neural networks*.
+NEUMANN compiles *first-order logic* programs into a *graph neural network*.
 Logical entailment is compted using probabilistic atoms and weighted rules using fuzzy logic operations.
 ![neumann](./imgs/reasoning_graph.png)

 # Relevant Repositories